Table of Contents

 "TICKET" must be capitalized, followed by a colon, then the ticket number you wish to attach the email to.

 Ticket CC Magic

-It's also possible for a customer/client to copy (CC) someone on a ticket comment response to your ticket and the CC'd person will be attached on the ticket as a Additional CC
+It's also possible for a customer/client to copy (CC) someone on a ticket comment response to your ticket and the CC'd person will be attached on the ticket as an Additional CC.

 SPF (Email Security) - Keep yourself out of spam folders

 SPF is a special DNS record you need to create so that other mail servers know we are allowed to send email on your behalf.
 You probably already have a record created, for example with Office 365 it looks like:

 If you want to add our server as permitted to also send on behalf of your domain, you should add our IP like this: